ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ```

-* For other anydata typed values,
+* For other anydata-typed values.

 ***Example:***